-Conceiving visual stories within the Cape Flats is always a close concept to heart.
-Media coverage regarding what has been happening for a protracted period of time in our Cape Flats region has been nothing but insufficient to say the least.
-With everything that has been happening in our streets ranging from gang violence, murders and crime to name a few; I felt that now more than ever we should construct awareness for our communities but also exhibit the organic beauty in the blokke.
-This is my vision of what we as coloured people are and what we could be.
-This is my way of displaying where we come from is definitely not where we are going.
+Conceiving visual stories within the Cape Flats has always been a deeply personal concept.
+Media coverage of what has been happening in our Cape Flats region for an extended period has been nothing short of inadequate.
+With all that has been occurring in our streets, including gang violence, murders, and crime, to name a few, I felt that now more than ever, we should raise awareness for our communities and also showcase the inherent beauty within the neighborhoods.

 This is my vision of who we, as coloured people, are and what we can become.
 It's my way of showing that where we come from is certainly not where we are going.

 The concept emerged in the midst of all the violence and crime on the Cape Flats.
 I chose the title to immediately convey a strong message about my intentions: to showcase the flowers that bloom in the concrete and the creation of high-quality art produced and executed in the Cape Flats.
 I selected Manenberg as my location, as it is often seen as the "face" of the Cape Flats by the media and those who are not familiar with or active in these areas.
 Manenberg has received a lot of attention due to gangsterism and crime.
 However, the Cape Flats is much more than just Manenberg; it comprises various communities, and I intend to create visual stories in all the surrounding Cape Flats areas.